• Skip to primary navigation

 This post may contain affiliate links, please see our privacy policy for details.

 The day I came up with this recipe was one of those rare days when the wifi went down and I had to change my plans.
-But, then this goodness came to life, and life was good again.
+Then this goodness came to life, and life was good again.

 I didn’t really plan for it.
 After taking a look in the pantry, I saw the shredded coconut and knew I wanted to make something with it.
 Then, I looked at The Flavor Bible for inspiration and flavor combination ideas.
 And in less than an hour, I had crunchy, chewy, caramel-y bites of joy.